SkyRockMoon/jb-kick-tires/_sources/01_intro.md

 ## Mini-book overview

-This mini-book is an example and template in itself.
+During the [setup](setup) you will download a jupyter-book template, here is what you can expect to do with that template:

 - The [setup](setup) page will show you how to install jupyter-book on a windows machine.
 The installation method in this book is opinionated, because it aims to show a user how to kick the tires.
 The [official jupyter-book documentation](https://jupyterbook.org/content/citations.html#references-and-citations) of course has details on other installation methods.
 Installing jupyter-book alone is not sufficient for success, the setup page also goes into all the other tools that are assumed to be present on your machine.
 - The [build](build) page shows you how to compile and generate both an html and PDF output of the book.
 This emphasizes the end goal of using jupyter-book, publishing!
 - The [content](content) page introduces a minimal subset of the jupyter-book syntax so you can try your hand at authoring content and get a feel for the jupyter-book workflow.
 It is critical to understand that authoring content is slower, so that revising and publishing can be faster.
 Again, only you can determine if this writing model fits your use case.
 But at least you can quickly kick the tires and decide for yourself.
+- The [conclusion](conclusion) will wrap everything up and provide a number of jumping off points to possibly increase the benefit of using jupyter-book.